Virus surge makes US weak link in global economic recovery | WTOP

 FRANKFURT, Germany (AP) — People in China are back to buying German luxury cars.
 Europe’s assembly lines are accelerating.
 Now the global economy is waiting for the United States to get its coronavirus outbreak under control and boost the recovery, but there’s little sign of that.

-The United States’ fumbling response to the pandemic is casting doubt on its economic prospects and making it one of the chief risks to a global rebound.
+The United States’ fumbling response to the pandemic and its dithering over a new aid package is casting doubt on its economic prospects and making it one of the chief risks to a global rebound.

 After springtime restrictions, many U.S. states prematurely declared victory over the virus and began to reopen their economies, leading to a resurgence in COVID-19 cases.
 Confirmed infections are rising in most states, and many businesses have had to scale back or even cancel plans to reopen.
 And while it does not dominate global commerce like it did 20 years ago, America is still by far the biggest economy – accounting for 22% of total economic output, versus 14% for No. 2 China, according to the World Bank.